nuspell/nuspell/docs/nuspell.1.md

 ## RETURN VALUES

 Returns error if the argument syntax is invalid or some file can not be opened.
-Otherwise, spell checking has occured and returns success.
+Otherwise, spell checking has occurred and returns success.

 ## BUGS